 Ventura County - Located directly northwest of Los Angeles County, Ventura County covers 1,843 square miles and boasts 43 miles of Pacific Ocean coastline, 7.5 miles of shoreline in public beaches, and 411 acres in state beach parks.
 The majority of the County's 825,653 residents live in its southern half, while the Los Padres National Forest spans the northern half.
 An extensive network of roadways links the County's 10 incorporated cities, with rail, harbor, and airport facilities providing access to outside markets.
 Whereas previous estimates indicated that the County's economy grew by \$2.1 billion from 2007 to 2018, the revised estimates by The U.S. Bureau of Economic Analysis (BEA) indicate that the County's economy shrank by \$8.8 billion during that time.
 This represents a 16% decline in total economic activity.
 Instead of the BEA's previous estimate of 0.4% compound annual growth rate for Ventura County Gross Domestic Production, it was actually a period of economic contraction.
 Three important measures of economic vitality are population growth, domestic migration, and civilian labor force growth.
 Each of these measures already indicated a sustained period of economic weakness, going back to at least to 2013.
 The leading indicators of Ventura County's economic weakness continue to be labor force growth and net domestic migration.
 While the demand for jobs remains high, the County's labor supply is not rebounding as initial forecasts suggested.
 As of February 2023, the labor force was still almost 10,000 people short of the pre-pandemic labor force.
-As economies rebound back to pre-pandemic rates, the forecasted economic growth for Ventura County is estimated at 1.3% for 2023 and 0.7% and 0.3% for 2024 and 2025, which are well below its neighboring Los Angeles County (2.4%, 1.7%, 1.7%) and national averages of (2.0%, 1.5%, 1.4%).
+As economics rebound back to pre-pandemic rates, the forecasted economic growth for Ventura County is estimated at 1.3% for 2023 and 0.7% and 0.3% for 2024 and 2025, which are well below its neighboring Los Angeles County (2.4%, 1.7%, 1.7%) and national averages of (2.0%, 1.5%, 1.4%).

 Agriculture - Ventura County farmers grow over 100 different crops and often harvest two or three crops from the same parcel of land during any given year.
 2023 is Ventura County's sesquicentennial as well as reporting crop values for 100 years.
 In 2022, the estimated gross value for all agriculture in Ventura County was \$2.1 billion, increasing by 2.0% from 2021.
 Strawberries, retained the number one crop at \$663 million, even with a 7% decrease from 2021.
 Avocados took over second place for the first time, with a \$245 million value, increasing 95%.
 Lemons slipped to third place with a value of \$207 million, decreasing by 19%.
 Nursery Stock shifted down to fourth place with a value of \$194 million, decreasing by 10%.
-Celery moved up to fifth place with a \$127 million value, increasing 12% from 2021.
-Raspberries continued to show a decline, moving to sixth place with a \$112 million value, decreasing 34%.
-Peppers moved up to seventh place with a value of \$53 million, increasing 28%.
-Blackberries continue its gain by moving into the eighth slot with a \$45 million value.
+Celery moved up to fifth place with a \$127 million value, increasing 34%.
+Peppers moved up to solve seventh place with a \$112 million value, decreasing 34%.
+Peppers moved up to the eighth slot with a \$45 million value.
 Blueberries dropped into ninth place at a \$44 million value and cabbage rounded off the top ten with a crop of \$40 million and a 14% increase from 2021.
 Overall, vegetable crops, nursery stock, livestock, poultry and seafood showed healthy increases, while fruit and nut crops dropped, from the prior year.